 This university is ranked at #2,424 in male to female diversity nationwide.
 The undergraduate population is comprised of 65 males and 124 females.

 Analyze Male/Female Diversity at Amberton

-Where available, the chart below will include the male to female ratio among Amberton's faculty, as well as students.
+Where available, the chart below will include the male to female ratio among Amberton's undergraduate students.

 Geographic Diversity Unclear

 Some young people prefer a school that mainly represents local students, while some may be searching for schools that recruit and attract students from all over the United States and the globe.
 What type of school is right for you?

 For most of the colleges within our database, we were able to determine the geographic diversity by looking at where matriculated students lived before getting admitted to college.

 Sadly, we were not able to get the data to calculate Amberton's geographic diversity score.